StavPonte11/json-column-parser/README.md

 import { parser, types } from "json-column-parser";

 // Parse one or more columns
-const parsed = parser.parseColumns([
+// The nestedColumn used is the one from the example 	above const parsed = parser.parseColumns([
   { name: "test_column", type: nestedColumn, description: "test_description" },
 ]);